censys/censys-python/docs/usage-asm.rst

 -  :attr:`risks <censys.asm.risks.Risks>` - Returns risk data for hosts, certificates, and domains.
 This option also allows the user to get more information about a specific risk.
 -  :attr:`inventory <censys.asm.inventory.InventorySearch>` - Returns inventory data for hosts, certificates, and domains.
 This option also allows the user to Search for assets based on a variety of criteria.
 -  :attr:`web entities <censys.asm.assets.web_entities.WebEntitiesAssets>` - Returns web entities instances.
 This option also allows the user to manage tags and comments on web entities.
+- :attr:`saved queries <censys.asm.saved_queries.SavedQueries>` - Returns saved queries.
+This option also allows the user to manage saved queries.

 More details about each option can be found in the `Censys ASM API documentation <https://app.censys.io/api-docs>`__.
 Users can also test example requests from the API documentation page.

-Python class objects can be used individually, but must be initialized for each resource type (Seeds, Assets, Events, Risks, Inventory, Clouds).
+Python class objects can be used individually, but must be initialized for each resource type (Seeds, Assets, Events, Risks, Inventory, Clouds, SavedQueries).

 -  :attr:`Seeds <censys.asm.Seeds>`
 -  :attr:`Assets <censys.asm.Assets>`